ansys/pylumerical/doc/source/user_guide/passing_data.rst

 Cell array
 ^^^^^^^^^^^^^

-When cell arrays are retrieved from Lumerical, they are converted into Python lists.
+PyLumerical retrieves Lumerical cell arrays as Python lists.
 Elements of these lists can contain any of the basic data types.

 For example, the following script creates a Lumerical function that creates a cell array with a string, a matrix, and a structure that has another cell array as its element, returns it to the Python workspace, and checks each element.